Google News: Compensation for disseminating access to news

 In October 2020, Google announced a new program known as "Showcases", in which the company would pay publishers to curate featured news content displayed in branded panels on Google News and Discover.
 Showcases may occasionally include free access to paywalled content.
 The program was first launched in Argentina, Australia, Brazil, Canada, France, Germany, and the United Kingdom.
 The feature's launch in Australia came amid the implementation of the country's News Media Bargaining Code; Google stated that it believed the Showcase program was in compliance with the Code.

-In response to the Online News Act, Google announced it would block all Canadian news sites from visitors located in Canada, when the act goes into effect near the end of 2023.
+In response to the Online News Act, Google announced in June 2023 that would block all Canadian news sites from visitors located in Canada when the act goes into effect.
+On November 29, 2023, Google announced that it had reached an agreement with the government, in which it would pay around CA$100 million annually to a media fund administered by media outlets.

 Features and customization

 A pull-down menu at the top of search results enables users to specify the time period in which they wish to search for articles.
 This menu includes options such as: past day, past week, past month, or a custom range.

 Users can request e-mail "alerts" on various keyword topics by subscribing to Google News Alerts.
 E-mails are sent to subscribers whenever news articles matching their requests come online.
 Alerts are also available via RSS and Atom feeds.

 Users used to be able to customize the displayed sections, their location on the page, and how many stories are visible with a JavaScript-based drag and drop interface.
 However, for the US site, this has been disabled in favor of a new layout; roll-out of this layout is planned for other locales in the near future.
 Stories from different editions of Google News can be combined to form one personalized page, with the options stored in a cookie.
 The service has been integrated with Google Search History since November 2005.
 Upon its graduation from beta, a section was added that displays recommended news based on the user's Google News search history and the articles the user has clicked on (if the user has signed up for Search History).

 A revamped version of Google News was introduced in May 2018 that included artificial intelligence features to help users find relevant information.